anupam3717/Wbjee-API/README.md

 # Wbjee-API

-This is a rest api which takes two parameters named rank and quota and returns json showing the colleges and available branches depending upon the input parameters.
+This is a rest api

-The API is ------>
+It takes two parameters rank and quota.and return college name with branches in a json file

 https://kilf4q0gf6.execute-api.us-east-1.amazonaws.com/wbjee/wbjee?rank=<integer>&quota=<integer>

 #rank take the GMR rank